alexandradecarvalho/programming-fundamentals/think-python/think-python.md

 #### 2. Attributes

 Class variables, also called **attributes**, can be assigned values.
-A  state diagram that shows an object and its attributes is called an object diagram.
+A state diagram that shows an object and its attributes is called an **object diagram**.
 An instance, or its attributes in dot notation, can be used in any expression or passed as a function argument.

+#### 3. Rectangles

+Choosing what variables will represent a certain class is making a choice in advance.
+Sometimes, a variable of a user-defined class can be other user-defined class.
+For example, we can have a class called `Point`, which represents a bi-dimensional point, with two variables (x and y) represented by numbers.
+Then, we can have a class called `Rectangle` .
+To represent this class, one could use, for example, four variables of the type `Point`, representing its four vertices.
+This is called an **embedded object**.

+#### 4. Instances as return values

+Functions can return instances.

+#### 5. Objects are mutable

+The state of an object can be changed, by making an assignment to one of its attributes.
+There can also be functions that modify the objects.

-####
+#### 6. Copying

+Aliasing can make a program difficult to read because changes in one place might have unexpected effects in another place.
+Copying an object is often an alternative.
+The `copy` module contains a function called `copy` that can duplicate any object.
+This operation is called a **shallow copy** because it copies the object and any references it contains, but not the embedded objects.
+The `copy` module also contains a method named `deepcopy`, that copies not only the object but also the objects it refers to.
+This operation is called a **deep copy**.